MattiasKallstrom/React-WIP/README.md

-This project is done entirely with JS.React
+This project is done entirely with ReactJS